 rubricA document that describes varying levels of performance (from high to low) for a specific assignment.

-second language learnersStudents whose primary language is not English.
-They are learning English as their second language.
+second language learnersStudents studying through a language that is not their first language.

 summative evaluationEvaluation that occurs at the end of a unit of study.

 taxonomyAn orderly classification of items according to various levels (low to high, small to large).